Narragansett language

 Narragansett /ˌnærəˈɡænsɪt/ is an Algonquian language formerly spoken in most of what is today Rhode Island by the Narragansett people.
 It was closely related to the other Algonquian languages of southern New England like Massachusett and Mohegan-Pequot.
 The earliest study of the language in English was by Roger Williams, founder of the Rhode Island colony, in his book A Key Into the Language of America (1643).

 Name

-The word Narragansett means, literally, '(People) of the Small Point.'
+The word narragansett means, literally, '(people) of the small point'.
 The "point" may be located on the Salt Pond in Washington County.
-(Great Salt Pond Archeological District).

 History

 Traditionally the tribe spoke the Narragansett language, a member of the Algonquian language family.
 The language became almost entirely extinct during the centuries of European colonization in New England through cultural assimilation.

 The tribe has begun language revival efforts, based on early-20th-century books and manuscripts, and new teaching programs.
 The Narragansett spoke a "Y-dialect", similar enough to the "N-dialects" of the Massachusett and Wampanoag to be mutually intelligible.
 Other Y-dialects include the Shinnecock and Pequot languages spoken historically by tribes on Long Island and in Connecticut, respectively.

 In the 17th century, Roger Williams, a co-founder of Rhode Island, learned the tribe's language.
 He documented it in his 1643 work, A Key Into the Language of America.
 Williams gave the tribe's name as Nanhigganeuck.

 American English has absorbed a number of loan words from Narragansett and other closely related languages, such as Wampanoag and Massachusett.
 Such words include quahog, moose, papoose, powwow, squash, and succotash.